enzzc/fugit/README.md

 # fugit

-`fugit` is a time tracking tool that is accessed from the command-line.
-It's inspired by [https://www.ledger-cli.org/](`ledger-cli`), except it's for time tracking and not accounting.
+`fugit` is a time tracking tool that is accessed from the command line.
+It's inspired by [`ledger-cli`](https://www.ledger-cli.org/), except it's for time tracking and not accounting.

-This is also my first Go project. ¯\_(ツ)_/¯
+This is also my first Go project. ¯\\_(ツ)\_/¯

-`fugit` works with a simple text file where all activities/tasks are kepts as follows:
+`fugit` works with a simple text file where all activities/tasks are kept as follows:

 ```
 2021-10-12